autumn0409/Log-based-Anomaly-Detection-System/README.md

 The main procedures of this system are as follows:
 1. Adopt Drain to parse log messages to extract log events (templates).
-2. Extracts semantic information of log events and represents them as semantic vectors using sentense-bert.
+2. Extracts semantic information of log events and represents them as semantic vectors using Sentence-BERT.
 3. Detects anomalies by utilizing an attention-based Bi-LSTM model, which has the ability to capture the contextual information in the log sequences and automatically learn the importance of different log events.